altwalker/live-viewer/README.md

     * `altwalker check` - for the model(s).
     * `altwalker verify` - for code.

-2. If you have trouble running the `live-viewer online` command make sure there are no GraphWalker processes running.
+2. If you have trouble running the `altwalker-viewer online` command make sure there are no GraphWalker processes running.

 ## Documentation